OpenDataforWeb3/Resources/.github/ops/whats-next-for-hackathon-submissions.md

 README in the repository explains the history of the hackathon, an overview of the bounties, and the results.

-Update https://gitcoin.co/hackathon/DataBuilders/?
-Gitcoin Databuilders Hackathon page with the same content as the README and links back to the ODC Jan2023 Hackathon repository.
+**Update https://gitcoin.co/hackathon/DataBuilders/?
+Gitcoin Databuilders Hackathon page with the same content as the README and links back to the ODC Jan2023 Hackathon repository.**

+**We need to collaborate with Gitcoin FDD on above changes to the Gitcoin DataBuilders hackathon page.**

-Update the OpenDataCommunity.org hackathon menu to point to the ODC Jan2023 Hackathon repository.
+Update the OpenDataCommunity.org hackathon menu to link to a local page that highlights the latest hackathon with a link to the ODC Jan2023 Hackathon repository, future event / hackathon plans, and past hackathons.

 ## Reach out to a few people and sponsors that can help the ODC immediately